freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/find-one-or-more-criminals-in-a-hunt.md

 </section>

 ## Instructions

 <section id='instructions'>

 Write a greedy regex that finds one or more criminals within a group of other people.
-A criminal is represented by the capital letter <code>C</code>.
+A criminal is represented by the capital letter `C`.

 </section>

 ## Tests

 <section id='tests'>

 ```yml